cs161-staff/extensions/FAQ.md

 ### "Error: ('An error occurred while sending an email:', Exception(...
 Insufficient system storage', 'cs162ta@cs162.eecs.berkeley.edu'))"
 >This is an error with the mailing server we use to send emails, hosted by CS 162 at UC Berkeley.
 Please contact them!
 You can either ping in #161-extensions in EECS Crossroads or, as of Fa23, contact Wilson Nguyen.

+<div id="gradescopeerr"></div>

+### "[https://www.gradescope.com/courses/<...> \] \[2\] failed to extend assignment in Gradescope: internal Gradescope error occurred (An error occurred in a request to Gradescope servers.
+Details: Status Code: 401 Error: could not load assignment <...>)"
+>This means there is some error within Gradescope itself.
+It could be caused by your Gradescope environment variables being incorrect or not leading to an account with permissions to edit assignments

+>Ex: Your spa has been aliased to create a gradescope account.
+The password is incorrect on Environment Variables.

+>Ex: The environment variables are correct, but your spa gradescope account is a student in the gradescope (possible if someone resets all accounts on the gradescope course)